Register now and grab your free ultimate anatomy study guide!

-Contents of the female pelvis, including viscera and perineum.
+Contents of the female pelvis, including the viscera and perineum.

 Hello, everyone!
 This is Joao from Kenhub, and welcome to another anatomy tutorial where, right now, we’re going to be talking about the female pelvic viscera and perineum.